 If you do it that way, then preheat the oven to 210°F (100°C) and place some parchment paper over a grill rack on a baking tray.
 Place the first batch of hash browns in the oven to stay warm while you fry up your second batch.

-If you want to make these hash browns gluten-free, then try a gluten-free all purpose flour blend to replace the regular wheat flour.
+- Gluten free – if you want to make these hash browns gluten-free, then try a gluten-free all purpose flour blend to replace the regular flour in this recipe.

 Vegan Hash Browns